MurrayIII/UnicodeMathML/README.md

 * A thin space is inserted in front of differential d or D only if it is preceded by one or more letters in the same run.
 Ideally the thin space should be added by the display engine along with the choice of math style (math italic, upright, double-struck italic) instead of by the converter.
 The MathML would then retain the original semantics.
 * Instead of displaying a large error message for a syntatically incorrect operator, display the operator in red.
 The user may be entering the whole expression and doesn't want to see an error message, but might like a hint that the syntax is wrong.
 For example, display “(a^2+” as “<span style="color:red">(</span>𝑎² +” with '(' in red instead of an error message.
 * The operator sequence /" isn't treated as a negated quote.
 Else "distance"/"time" won't convert into a fraction.
+* Upgrade to MathJax 3, which is noticably faster than MathJax 2.7.5 and doesn't flash an intermediate display.

 In addition, the following features are implemented:
 * The identity matrix and n×m matrix short cuts are implemented.